Dug-F/MidTermProjectFrontend/README.md

 <h1>Bootcamp Resources Mid-Term Project by Async Avatars</h1>

+This is the front end repo of a full stack bootcamp resources app.

 <h2>Problem</h2>

 The brief for the mid-term project was to produce an app that could help fellow bootcampers.
 We were divided into teams of 6 with people with whom we had (mostly) not previously worked.
 We became team Async Avatars.